twsnmp/twsnmpfk/frontend/src/help/en/drawitem.md

   * **Gauge label**
     (Gauge, New Gauge, and KPI Card) Label string displayed on or below the item (blank for automatic polling name).

+## Editor Features

+* **Real-time Preview**
+  Displays an instant live preview of the drawing item (color, geometry, gauge styling, sparkline, KPI card metrics) on the right side of the dialog.
+* **Recommended Size Buttons**
+  One-click presets that automatically set the optimal width and height for KPI cards, gauges, bars, and shapes.

 ## Button Descriptions

 * **[Save]** : Saves the drawing item settings.